Help us improve your experience.

 Interface Description

-JDM Management Interface
+JDM Management

 jmgmt0

-• Connects to external facing customer’s management network.
+• Connects to external-facing customer’s management network.

-• Connects host server’s physical management interface.
+• Connects to the host server’s physical management interface.

-vSRX Management Interface
+vSRX Management

 fxp0